azix-khan/dummy-flutter-ui/README.md

 ### 7. Sliding Login Screen
 - A login screen with a sliding animation effect for the login form.
 This challenge demonstrates how to transition between multiple states like login, signup, and password reset.

+### 8. 3D beautiful UI using O3D dependency
+- The Flutter 3D objects easy controller ( glb format ) on mobile and web platforms

 ## Installation

 To get started, clone the repository and run the project locally.